-KIN 201 Personal Fitness Training II 3-5-5 Continuation of KIN 101 with an emphasis on special populations, including athletes, those with metabolic concerns, cardiovascular and respiratory conditions, injury rehabilitation, spinal cord injury, multiple sclerosis, epilepsy, and cerebral palsy.
+KIN 201 Personal Fitness Training II 3-5-5

+Continuation of KIN 101 with an emphasis on special populations, including athletes, those with metabolic concerns, cardiovascular and respiratory conditions, injury rehabilitation, spinal cord injury, multiple sclerosis, epilepsy, and cerebral palsy.
 Also covers facility design and legal concerns.
 Prerequisites: BIO 111, KIN 101, and KIN 186 with grades of C or higher.
 S

-KIN 203 Exercise Fitness II
+KIN 203 Exercise Fitness II 0-2-1

 Advanced concepts of training under the direction of a personal trainer from Parkland's PFT Program to improve fitness.
 Use of Parkland Fitness Center.
-No concurrent enrollment in KIN 103, 147, or 247.
+No concurrent enrollment in KIN 103, KIN 147, or KIN 247.
 Repeatable for a maximum of 2 credit hours.
-Prerequisite: KIN 103 or current member of Parkland's intercollegiate athletic teams.
 F S Su

-KIN 247 Weight Training II 0-2-1
+KIN 247 Weight Training II

 Advanced concepts of strength training under the direction of a personal trainer from Parkland's PFT Program.
 Use of Parkland Fitness Center.
-No concurrent enrollment in KIN 103, 147, or 203.
-May be repeated for a maximum of 2 credit hours.
-Prerequisite: KIN 147 or current member of Parkland's intercollegiate athletic teams.
+No concurrent enrollment in KIN 103, KIN 147, or KIN 203.
+Repeatable for a maximum of 2 credit hours.
 F S Su